marcantondahmen/automad-terminal/README.md

 ### Hide Search or Filters

 By default the blog templates show a search bar as well as a list of tags to filter the blog posts.
 The `Hide Filters` and `Hide Search` switches can be used to hide those elements from a blog page.

+### Filter Blog Pages by Template

+To provide more control over the selection of pages that are getting displayd in your blog, you can define a regex pattern in the `Template Filter` field of the blog page to filter pages by its template name.
+For example by setting that field to `post`, the blog page will only show pages that are using a template with a name including the word "post".

+### Tag Target URL

+Every post can have one or more tags.
+Clicking such a tag will open the main blog page filtered by the clicked tag.
+By default that main blog page will be the parent page of the post.
+You can define the `Url Tag Link Target` variable to use a different URL as target instead.

 ## Color Schemes